 Reach: 70% of today's employees work remotely (and with freelancers and the expanding gig-economy, these numbers are rising), making it particularly important to be able to reach personnel who not only sit at desks, but who are on the factory floor or behind the counter.
 The length of your reach is a clear measure of effective communication.

-Real time: We've become more and more accustomed to real-time information and communication.
-Amazon offeres same-day delivery; Netflix gives us instant access to movies; and our smartphones enable us to be online no matter where we are.
-Is your channel able to deliver important company updates in a matter of minutes or hours rather than days?
+Real-Time: We've become more and more accustomed to the advantages of real-time information and communication.
+Amazon offers same-day delivery; Netflix gives us instant access to movies; and our smartphones enable us to be online no matter where we are.
+Is your channel able to deliver important company updates in a matter of minutes rather than hours or days?

 Interaction: Does your information flow just one way, or is there a way back?
-Social interactions such as likes, comments, and sharing have become more and more important, and they're features that today's employees expect.
+Social interactions such as likes, comments, and shares have become more and more important, and they are features of communication that today's employees expect.
 They also serve to support bottom-up conversations and enhance horizontal communication, both of which are extremely important for promoting productivity.

-Analytics: How many employees actually get the message?
+Analytics: How many employees are actually receiving the messages you're sending?
 Too many communication channels fail to address this basic question.

 Storytelling: Stories are a powerful way to get messages across.
 But telling stories is a lot easier with some channels than others.
 Creating new content on a regular basis and putting that task into the hands of your employees should be easy, not impossible.

-Local: Corporate strategy discussions tend to get fewer comments on your internal blog than a conversation about a new cafeteria.
-That’s not an invitation to skip out on strategy communication, but rather a reminder that valuing local content is a great way to establish a vibrant communications channel.
-More local means more relevant.
+Local Focus: Corporate strategy discussions will tend to get fewer comments on your internal blog than a conversation about the construction of a new cafeteria.
+That’s not an invitation to skip out on strategic communications, but rather a reminder that putting value into local content is a great way to establish a vibrant, relevant communications channel.

 Click here for higher resolution.